How To Activate Your Creative Mindset By Getting In The Flow

-Situational Burnout
+Situational Fatigue

 Whether it’s just a temporary burnout situation where tomorrow will be a better day, or there’s situational burnout, where external forces distracts you from performing how you can.
-At times, the solution can be alleviated, this by taking some time off.

-Just keep reminding yourself that you would never trade places with anyone else, especially not someone who does the 9 to 5 grind, needing to comply to a job which has no flexibility.
+Just keep reminding yourself you would never trade places with anyone else, especially not someone who does the 9 to 5 grind, needing to comply to a job which has no flexibility.

 Learning To Find Flow

-This is the type of burnout that’s opposite from being in the flow.
 What many have heard of or experienced, is this state of flow.
 This is when you’re so engaged in doing something you enjoy, that you lose track of time.

-Once you do something you love, you’re entranced by it so much that nothing else matters at that moment.
 That you’d rather do that activity more than anything else, regardless if there’s a “reward” attached to it or not.

-What finding this hypnotic state of flow means, is that you’re living your life in the moment, which is congruent with what your deepest dreams are.
+What finding this hypnotic state of flow means, is you’re living your life in the moment, which is congruent with what your deepest dreams are.

 To Balance Flow And Burnout

-What’s known is that every life activity needs a balance.
-The key becomes to balance yourself between the two, this to remain focused.
+What’s known is every life activity needs a balance.
+The key becomes to balance yourself between the two, to remain focused.
 The counterbalance to burnout, is finding flow in your life.

 What’s needed to counteract getting burnt out, is knowing how to get back on the balance beam, by regaining that sense of flow back into your life.

 So capture the essence of why, the motivators that makes you feel the way you do.
 Get in touch and connect with the strongest ones, and then concentrate on those intently.

-What you need is to feel that whatever you’re doing, is the most meaningful thing that you can do for yourself, and the world around you.
-Then seek out ways on how you can focus on the tasks, which fulfills that same meaningfulness to you.
+What you need is to feel whatever you’re doing, is the most meaningful thing you can do for yourself, and for those around you.

 Love What You Do

-If you do what you do because it’s your job, but you really don’t enjoy it that much, then know that you’ll eventually burn out, usually more often than you want to.
+If you do what you do because it’s your job, but you really don’t enjoy it that much, then know you’ll eventually burn out, usually more often than you want to.

 But if you absolutely love what you’re doing as an occupation, you’re completely passionate and would even do it for free, you do it for the sheer passion of it, then you’ll remain in the flow.